Laptop Lending Scheme

 As part of the package of COVID supports for higher and further education institutions approved by Government on 22 July 2020, the Department of Further and Higher Education, Research, Innovation and Science has allocated €10 million of capital funding for a once-off COVID-19 grant to support disadvantaged students in the higher education sector in accessing ICT devices.

-For the academic year 20/21, through the COVID supports grant scheme, MIC will have a limited number of laptops available to loan to eligible students whether they are on campus or studying from home.
+For the academic year 2021/22, through the COVID supports grant scheme, MIC will have a limited number of laptops available to loan to eligible students.
 This is a long-term loan scheme and the laptop remains the property of MIC.

 How To Apply